drbfraser/Baytree-MentorSupportTool/README.md

 <br>

-# How to use Docker to run the app:
+# How to use Docker to run the app (NOT WORKING TEMPORARILY, you will have to install the backend and frontend normally using the instructions below):

 1. Install Docker at this link: https://www.docker.com/get-started